 Montana Reconsideration Approval Over Time

-As the table and the below chart indicate, Montana has recently took a dip but are still ahead of national average when it comes to Approvals at the Reconsideration level.
-In 2020, Montana ranked 16th in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, Montana has stayed ahead of the national average when it comes to Approvals at the Reconsideration level.
+In 2021, Montana ranked 5th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 Montana Hearings Approval Over Time

-As the table and the below chart indicate, Montana has taken a sharp decline over the years.
-In the past 6 years, they have been worse than the national average when it comes to approvals at the Hearing level.
-In 2020, Montana ranked 44th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Montana has come closer to the national average when it comes to the Hearing level in 2021.
+In 2021, Montana ranked 23rd in the nation for highest percentage of approvals at Hearings.